zenithnyan/zenithnyan/README.md

 # BRIEF INTRODUCTION

-Hello, I'm new here, and to show my respect, please allow me to briefly introduce myself.
+Hello, **I'm new here**, and to show my respect, please allow me to briefly introduce myself.

 I am someone with a high sense of curiosity who wants to keep moving forward by achieving new things.

+_Bye!_